FelixHerrmann/FHExtensions/README.md

 #### `init?(hex:)`

-This initializer can create a `UIColor` object by a hex string.
+This initializer can create a `UIColor`-object by a hex string.
 It can fail if the string has not the correct format.
 It allows hex strings with and without alpha, the hash symbol is not required and capitalization does not matter.

 ```swift